 Moms are there for so much: to ease our tears on the first day of kindergarten, to slap a Band-Aid on that bruised knee, to remind us that our homework still isn’t done, and of course, to celebrate with us.
 And at this stage, she’s there to celebrate one of life’s biggest occasions with you: your wedding day!

 Finding clothes can be a frustrating experience for any full-figured woman.
 Finding a wedding gown can be a frustrating experience for any bride.
 Combine the two, and you’ve got one extremely frustrating experience for any full-figured bride.
 But don’t fret just yet!
 The truth is every bride, regardless of size, has a dream dress waiting out there for her – she just has to know where to look for it.
-We’ve come up with some tips to make finding that perfect plus-size dress a little bit easier.
+We’ve come up with some tips to make finding that perfect plus-size wedding dress a little bit easier.

-Sometimes, the easiest way to bring a theme together is to jump in feet first… with your shoes!
+Sometimes, the easiest way to bring a theme together is to jump in feet first… with your wedding shoes!

 Who said bright, punchy colors have to be reserved for summer soirees?
 Let bold, colorful tones like pinks and yellows or jewel tones such as purple and teal make a statement as they peek out from your ensemble.
 They’ll look beautiful and give your guests a sense of your fun and exciting personality.